Mark Debald, Transportation Program Administrator

 FTA Section 5339 (Bus & Bus Facilities Program)

-The FAST Act continues the formula grant program established under Section 5339, replacing the previous Section 5309 discretionary Bus and Bus Facilities program.
-This capital program provides funding to replace, rehabilitate, and purchase buses and related equipment, and to construct bus-related facilities.
-This program requires a 20 percent local match.
+The Bus and Bus Facilities program provides funding to replace, rehabilitate, and purchase buses and related equipment, and to construct bus-related facilities.
+The program requires a 20 percent local match.

 More information is available on the FTA Section 5339 website.